 The wound cannot be healed by medicine or magic.
 It can only be healed by a specific person asking a specific question.
 Until that question is asked, the king lingers in unending pain and the land lies barren.

-Edward Burne-Jones, The Waste Land.
+The Waste Land.
 Tapestry design (c.
-1880s), V&A Museum.
+1880s), Edward Burne-Jones.

 Why the Quest Begins